-Interlinking with the above policy landscape is the Strategic Transport Project Review 2 (STPR2) which provides transport investment priorities for Scottish Ministers to 2042.
+Interlinking with the above policy landscape is the Strategic Transport Project Review 2 (STPR2) which will help inform transport investment in Scotland for the next 20 years.
 A total of 45 recommendations were developed.
-Relevant interventions here include:
+A full list of regional interventions is contained in STPR2 report - Appendix H: Appraisal Summary Table - Edinburgh & South East Scotland [LINK].
+Some key interventions here include: